 - to promote and develop an interest in and knowledge of wildlife;

 - to encourage the study of biology and nature sciences;

 - to encourage the protection of wildlife, particularly the wildlife of Canada.

-For nearly 40 years, the Society has been actively and successfully working towards these goals.
+For 50 years, the Society has been actively and successfully working towards these goals.
 At the invitation of the City of Montreal, the Society presented a pavilion on endangered wildlife at Man and His World for four consecutive summers.
 Canadian wildlife, extinct and threatened, was featured in the extensive exhibition.
 The Zoological Society was pivotal in drawing attention to the plight of the St. Lawrence Beluga whale and has worked extensively to protect this endangered mammal.
 Throughout the years, the Society has been active in numerous conservation issues, both national and international.
 Much remains to be accomplished, however, and we need your support in order to continue our work in the future.